 We addressed the key audit matters in the context of our audit of the financial statements as a whole, and in forming our opinion thereon.
 We do not provide separate opinions on these matters or on specific elements of the financial statements.
-Any comments or observations we made on the results of our procedures should be read in this context.
+Any comment or observation we made on the results of our procedures should be read in this context.

-We note that the key audit matters related to ‘Valuation of the loan portfolio’ and ‘Fair value of financial instruments’ are recurring.
-These related to the Group’s primary business processes and objectives, and did not change significantly compared to prior year.
-With respect to the potential VAT charges on intra-company transactions in Belgium to be a key audit matter.
+We note that the key audit matters related to ‘impairments of loans to customers’ and ‘fair value of financial instruments’ are recurring.
+These relate to the Group’s primary business process and objectives, and did not change significantly compared to prior year.
+In the previous year, we also considered the potential VAT charges on intracompany transactions in Belgium to be a key audit matter.
 This is no longer a key audit matter for our 2019 audit, as the Belgian tax authorities issued a ruling in this respect, and therefore the impact on the financial statements is significantly less compared to prior year.

 Key audit matter

 Refer to sections ‘the use of estimates and assumptions in the preparation of the financial statements’ and ‘banks and loans’ of the accounting principles and note 3 ‘loans’.

 Given the size of the loan portfolio of €8,187 million (note 3 ‘loans’ in the financial statements) and the high level of management estimates associated with the determination of impairments, we consider this as a key audit matter in our audit.

 The high level of management’s judgement associated with the impairments of loans to customers means that differences in judgements and changes in assumptions may result in higher or lower impairment charges.